dimoskag/Microsoft-Virtual-Academy/README.md

-# Microsoft-Virtual-Academy
+# Playground
-Exercises from Microsoft Virtual Academy
+Projects from Microsoft Virtual Academy, MSDN and many more